 6th-8th Grade Program

 FAMILY EDUCATION FOR ELEMENTARY GRADES:

 Successful Religion School education involves a strong partnership between the student families and the school.
 Through family education programs, we strengthen the Judaic knowledge of both students and their families, and empower families to further enrich their lives with Judaism.
 These programs will be designed to engage both our students and their families, each leaving the session with something new learned and shared.
 It is imperative for the success of these programs that at least one parent attend each session with their child.
-Grades K-5 will have one family education program in the upcoming school year.
 These will take place during Religion School on Sunday mornings.
 Dates are listed on the Religion School Calendar.

 Hadracha Program: Sunday (Bellevue/Seattle), Wednesday (Bellevue), Thursday (Seattle).